abinit/abinit/doc/mkdocs-tutorials/base3.md

 Electronic structure and optical properties of semiconductors
 Springer-Verlag New-York (1988).

+!!! important

     There is a subtlety that is worth to comment about.
     In non-self-consistent calculations, like those performed in the present band structure calculation, with [[iscf]]=-2, not all bands are converged within the tolerance [[tolwfr]].
     Indeed, the two upper bands (by default) have not been taken into account to apply this convergence criterion: they constitute a "buffer".
     The number of such "buffer" bands is governed by the input variable [[nbdbuf]].

     It can happen that the highest (or two highest) band(s), if not separated by a gap from non-treated bands, can exhibit a very slow convergence rate.
     This buffer allows to achieve convergence of "important", non-buffer bands.
     In the present case, 6 bands have been converged with a residual better than [[tolwfr]], while the two upper bands are less converged (still sufficiently for graphical representation of the band structure).
     In order to achieve the same convergence for all 8 bands, it is advised to use [[nband]]=10  (that is, 8 + 2).